timfulker/musobuddy/MUSOBUDDY_FEATURES_OVERVIEW.md

 ## Six Key Selling Points That Set MusoBuddy Apart

-### 1. **AI-Powered Email Processing & Complete Communication History**
+### 1. **AI-Powered Email Processing & Self-Contained Messaging Service**
-Transform your inbox into a booking powerhouse with dual-channel email processing.
+Transform your inbox into a booking powerhouse with our advanced dual-channel email processing and dedicated messaging center.
 MusoBuddy automatically reads your emails, extracts booking details, detects pricing enquiries, and creates bookings with conflict detection.
-The enhanced system captures every client reply with full conversation history and real-time notifications - ensuring no communication is ever missed.
+The self-contained messaging service captures every client reply with full conversation history, real-time notifications, and intelligent message organization - ensuring no communication is ever missed while providing a complete communication hub for all client interactions.

 ### 2. **Professional Contract & Invoice Generation with Digital Signatures**
 Generate legally compliant contracts and professional invoices in seconds.
 Clients can sign digitally with a simple link, and you'll both receive automatic confirmations.
 Built-in payment tracking and automated reminders keep your cash flow healthy.

-### 3. **Advanced Calendar Management with Smart Conflict Detection**
+### 3. **Advanced Calendar Management with Intelligent Google Calendar Integration**
 Never double-book again with enhanced calendar intelligence.
-Our smart system detects scheduling conflicts across all platforms including Google Calendar, provides automated buffer time management for different event types, and offers visual conflict resolution.
-Advanced features include drag-and-drop scheduling, intelligent travel time calculations, and seamless two-way Google Calendar synchronization.
+Our smart system features seamless two-way Google Calendar synchronization with real-time conflict detection, automated buffer time management for different event types, and visual conflict resolution.
+Advanced features include drag-and-drop scheduling, intelligent travel time calculations, and comprehensive calendar event management that keeps all your platforms perfectly synchronized.

 ### 4. **Compliance Made Simple**
 Upload your PLI certificates, PAT testing documents, and other compliance paperwork once.
 MusoBuddy tracks expiry dates, sends alerts, and can instantly share documents with venues that require them.